 Robert & Leslie Orth - Orth's Garage - (R. L. Orth & Sons Limited Motor Engineers)

-The business of R.L.
-Orth & Sons Limited was not incorporated into a Limited liability company until 16th December 1965.
-However, its origins go way back to 1914 when at the age of 15 Reginald Leslie Orth started an apprenticeship at the workshop of Joseph Payne coachbuilder of 2 Spital Road Maldon.
-The workshop can only be described as an old barn with a lean to at the rear of the Ware Pond.
-The main entrance and the Payne family home being adjacent to Wentworth House on the corner of Spital Road - London Road and opposite Dominic Finn’s dental surgery.
-After his apprenticeship was completed and on the retirement of Joseph Payne the business was taken over by Reg who continued there for a number of years.
+The enterprise of R.L.
+Orth & Sons Limited was not established as a Limited liability company until 16th December 1965.
+Nevertheless, its roots trace back to 1914 when Reginald Leslie Orth commenced an apprenticeship at the workshop of Joseph Payne, a coachbuilder located at 2 Spital Road, Maldon.
+The workshop could only be characterized as an old barn with a lean-to at the rear, situated by the Ware Pond.
+The main entrance, along with the Payne family residence, was adjacent to Wentworth House, positioned at the corner of Spital Road and London Road, directly across from the West Square dental practice.
+After completing his apprenticeship and following Joseph Payne's retirement, Reg took over the business and continued to operate there for several years.

-On Thursday 30th April 1925 Reg married a Lilian Cooper a Heybridge girl at St Andrew’s Church Heybridge, who he met at a dance in the Corporation Hall High Street, Maldon the previous year.
+On Thursday 30th April 1925, Reg married Lilian Cooper, a girl from Heybridge, at St Andrew’s Church in Heybridge.
+He had met her the previous year at a dance held in the Corporation Hall on the High Street, Maldon.

-The following year on Tuesday 2nd March 1926 their first son Leslie was born.
-Their second son Robert was born on Thursday 19th February 1931.
-In May 1927 Reg purchased some land in New Street Maldon adjacent to the Maldon cattle and livestock market, a smallholding and allotments, what is known today as the Whitehorse car park where the remains of the business are located.
-The Whitehorse car park being built in 1964.
-When the workshop and “Silsoe” (Fairfield Chase) the family home was completed, Reg diversified into general engineering of and the repair of Petrol vehicles.
-As can be seen from family photographs both boys were helping out around the garage as soon as they could walk.
-Reg had a love of anything operated by steam and built an outside model railway in their garden for the boys and their friends this continued until the late 1949.
+The subsequent year, on Tuesday 2nd March 1926, their first son, Leslie, was born.
+Their second son, Robert, arrived on Thursday 19th February 1931.
+In May 1927, Reg acquired a parcel of land in New Street, Maldon, adjacent to the Maldon cattle and livestock market, which included a smallholding and allotments, now recognized as the Whitehorse car park where the business was situated.
+The construction of the Whitehorse car park took place in 1964.
+Once the workshop and the family home, known as “Silsoe” (Fairfield Chase), were completed, Reg expanded into general engineering and the repair of petrol vehicles.
+Family photographs reveal that both boys began assisting around the garage as soon as they were able to walk.
+Reg had a passion for anything powered by steam and constructed an outdoor model railway in their garden for the boys and their friends, which continued until the late 1949.

 Robert & Leslie Orth - Orth's Garage - (R. L. Orth & Sons Limited Motor Engineers) continued